JulianT2013/v4-documentation/_v4 documentation/developer-php-form-data-array.md

 ### Doing More With PHP [#doing-more-with-php](#doing-more-with-php){#doing-more-with-php}

-With the full power of PHP post-processing Gravity Form data becomes easy.
+With the full power of PHP at your finger tips post-processing Gravity Form data becomes easy.
 Case in point, it's relatively easy to determine the age of someone using their date of birth.

 Let's go back to the *Hello World* sample form and add a date field.
 For simplicities sake, name it *Date of Birth* and change the *Date Format* to `dd-mm-yyyy` then save your form.
 Finally, submit a new entry, making sure you fill in your new date of birth field.
 Now let's add our PHP logic to display the age in your PDF template: